stanford-crfm/levanter/docs/Overview.md

 jax.tree_util.tree_map(foo, [a] * 5, [b] * 5) # [2x3 @ 3x4] * 5
 ```

 Many methods in Jax are PyTree-aware, though the numpy-like API is usually not.
-Many methods (though for some
+Many methods
-reason not `tree_map`) can operate on "PyTree prefixes", where the first argument is a PyTree and the rest are
+can operate on "PyTree prefixes", where the first argument is a PyTree and the rest are
 prefixes of that PyTree, meaning they have the same structure up to some depth.
 This is used with `vmap`:

 ```python